badrap/docs.badrap.io/docs/apps/azure.md

 ```
 Removing role assignments
 ```
+You've now successfully cleaned up your Azure configuration.

+### Cleaning up your Azure configuration via Azure Portal

-3. If you want to clean up using your [Azure Portal](https://portal.azure.com), first log into the portal and select Azure Active Directory from the sidebar.
+1. If you want to clean up your Azure configuration using your [Azure Portal](https://portal.azure.com), first log into the portal and select Azure Active Directory from the sidebar.

 <div style="text-align: center;">
    <img src="./azure-50-portal.png" style="max-width: 95%; width: 480px;" />
 </div>

-4. Navigate to **App Registrations**.
+2. Navigate to **App Registrations**.

 <div style="text-align: center;">
    <img src="./azure-90-appreg-cleanup.png" style="max-width: 95%; width: 480px;" />
 </div>

-5. Click on the app that you created earlier, e.g. "Badrap Azure App".
+3. Click on the app that you created earlier, e.g. "Badrap Azure App".

-6. Select **Delete** from the actions at the top.
+4. Select **Delete** from the actions at the top.

 <div style="text-align: center;">
    <img src="./azure-92-appreg-delete.png" style="max-width: 95%; width: 480px;" />
 </div>

-7. This action will remove the app registration and move the app under the **Deleted applications** list on the App Registrations page.
-To delete the app registraton and all its dependencies permanently, go to "Deleted applications", select the application (e.g. "Badrap Azure App"), and then choose **Delete permanently**.
+5. This action will disable the app registration and move the app under the **Deleted applications** list on the App Registrations page.
+To delete the app registration and all its dependencies permanently, go to "Deleted applications", select the application (e.g. "Badrap Azure App"), and then choose **Delete permanently**.

 <div style="text-align: center;">
    <img src="./azure-94-appreg-delete-perm.png" style="max-width: 95%; width: 480px;" />
 </div>

+6. You've now successfully cleaned up your Azure configuration.